darren-reddick/go-apigw-webchat/README.md

 The stack output of the serverless deployment will list the **ServiceEndpointWebsocket** - make a note of this as it will be used to connect to the websocket API.

+AWS IAM authentication for the API is now supported - to enable this see the **Authentication** section below.

 ## :notebook_with_decorative_cover: Usage